littleGex/FSND/projects/03_coffee_shop_full_stack/starter_code/backend/README.md

 ### Setup Auth0

 1. Create a new Auth0 Account
-2. Select a unique tenant domain
+2. Select a unique tenant domain -> uda-coffee-gex@
 3. Create a new, single page web application
 4. Create a new API
    - in API Settings: